microsoft/Trace/docs/readme.md

 2. Run `python docs/post_build_script.py` to move all files associated with the landing page into the `_build/html` folder.
 3. Run `ghp-import -n -p -f docs/_build/html` to deploy the book to GitHub Pages (it creates a branch in the repo)

+Or simply do the following steps:
+1. `git pull origin main` to merge
-Or simply run `docs/publish.sh` to run all the above commands.
+2. `docs/publish.sh` to run all the above commands.

 References: